pluralsight/guides/draft/python/using-the-tierion-hash-api-with-python/article.md

-## Guide to using the Tierion Hash API with Python.
+## How to connect to the Tierion Hash API with Python.